 Ascent 203 m, descent 165 m

-The leafy garden was washed clean by the rain and full of birdsong as we tucked into the orange juice, the pile of baguette slices, the butter, the jam and the coffee, leaving nothing uneaten.
+The leafy garden was washed clean by the rain and full of birdsong as we tucked into orange juice, a pile of baguette slices, butter, jam and coffee, leaving nothing uneaten.

 At 8 o’clock we left, with many thanks to our host, turned a corner and straight away found ourselves out on the highway, which swept up from the valley and around the ramparts.